 3. Jazz Baby by Lisa Wheeler, illustrated by R. Gregory Christie

-This catchy read-aloud portrays a happy baby whose soulful family showers him with love—and endless opportunity to snap, tap, scat and swing to the music they provide at home. [picture book, ages 4 and up]
+This catchy read-aloud portrays a happy baby whose soulful family showers him with love—and an endless opportunity to snap, tap, scat, and swing to the music they provide at home. [picture book, ages 4 and up]

 2. This Jazz Man by Karen Ehrhardt, illustrated by R.G.
 Roth

 This swinging make-over of “This Old Man” introduces the roles of nine jazz legends amid gorgeous illustrations and plenty of onomatopoeia.
 Jazz buffs will recognize iconic performers such as trumpeter Dizzy Gillespie and tap extraordinaire Bill Robinson (“Mr. Bojangles”) For an inspired narration, check out children’s singer Miss Nina’s rendition on Youtube. [picture book, ages 4 and up]

 1. Jazz on a Saturday Night by Leo and Diane Dillon

 This book also portrays real jazz giants (Charlie Parker, Thelonius Monk, Max Roach, etc.) gathered in a fictitious nightclub setting.
 The authors explain that the eight musicians assembled never actually shared the stage.
 The informative “bonus” CD describes to young listeners how their instruments are played—and how each one sounds alone and together. [picture book, ages 4 and up]

 More Great Picture Books about Jazz!